Las Vegas investigation finds more weapons, but no motive

 "It takes the worst of America to also see the best of America.
 Everybody was helping each other," he said.

-Corrine Lomas also recalled the heroism of fellow concertgoers, risking their lives to save others as strangers pulled each another to hide and tended to the injured.
+Corrine Lomas also recalled the heroism of fellow concertgoers, risking their lives to save others as strangers pulled each other to hide and tended to the injured.

 "A lot of really good people (were) holding people's wounds shut, trying to help them while everybody was just ducked down," she said.